Seeed-Solution/SenseCAP_Indicator_ESP32/examples/indicator_lorahub/README.md

 using SenseCAP Indicator.

 This project contains the following components:
-* `firmware`: contains precompiled binaries for all supported platforms.
 * `components/liblorahub`: the Hardware Abstraction Layer (HAL) on top of the radio driver.
 * `components/radio_drivers`: the sx126x, llcc68, lr11xx radio drivers and associated hardware abstraction layer.
 * `components/smtc_ral`: the radio abstraction layer and board/shields definitions.